PAKISTAN - U.S. S&T PROGRAM FAQS (PHASE 7)

 A1: Capital costs for construction and cost of purchasing a vehicle for the project are not allowed.
 Overall, the program administrators are flexible in allowing most costs within reason as long as the expenses can be justified as necessary to carry out your project objectives.

 A2: Salary costs for senior individual participants are expected to be covered from other sources, however if necessary the amount should not exceed more than 10% of total cost of the US budget.
 Salary support for junior team members and technical support staff may be included as appropriate.
 For Pakistani budget guidelines, refer to HEC’s standard financial guidelines in the Phase 7 RFA.

-Q4: As the US PI, can I use my grant money to help pay for the travel and/or stay of a Pakistani student/post-doc to my institution?
+Q3: As the U.S. PI, can I use my grant money to help pay for the travel and/or stay of a Pakistani student/post-doc to my institution?
 Can my counterpart in Pakistan pay travel costs and/or stay of a student/post-doc from my institution?

-Q5: If the proposal is selected for funding, does each collaborating partner (US and Pakistan) receive their funds separately or will one collaborator serve as the prime recipient of all funds and establish a sub relationship with the other?
+Q4: If the proposal is selected for funding, does each collaborating partner (U.S. and Pakistan) receive their funds separately or will one collaborator serve as the prime recipient of all funds and establish a sub relationship with the other?

-A5: Although a joint project, the funding stream is separate.
-Funds from the National Academies will be disbursed to the U.S. institution and in Pakistan, the Higher Education Commission (HEC) will disburse funds.
+A4: Although a joint project, the funding stream is separate.
+Funds from the National Academy of Sciences will be disbursed to the U.S. institution and in Pakistan, the Higher Education Commission (HEC) will disburse funds.